RFK Jr. uses Minneapolis church shooting to push his latest health initiative

 Minnesota’s junior senator Tina Smith branded Kennedy’s antidepressant comments ‘bulls***’

-Health and Human Services Secretary Robert F. Kennedy Jr. suggested without any evidence that antidepressant medication might have played a role in the shooting at a Catholic church in Minneapolis on Wednesday.
+Health and Human Services Secretary Robert F. Kennedy Jr. appeared to suggest without any evidence that antidepressant medication might have played a role in the shooting at a Catholic church in Minneapolis on Wednesday.

 Kennedy, who has long speculated that psychiatric drugs play a role in mass shootings, appeared on Fox and Friends on Thursday.

-Host Brian Kilmeade asked Kennedy about the fact that the shooter, Robin Westman, reportedly initially identified as “Robert” but later changed their name.
+Host Brian Kilmeade asked Kennedy about the fact that the shooter, Robin Westman, reportedly initially identified as “Robert” but later legally changed their name and identified as a woman.

 Kennedy responded by saying that the National Institutes of Health would do some of those types of studies before talking about Selective Serotonin Reuptake Inhibitors (SSRIs), a type of antidepressant.